Genesis 28 – Jacob Flees from Esau

 Now Jacob went out from Beersheba and went toward Haran.
 So he came to a certain place and stayed there all night, because the sun had set.
 And he took one of the stones of that place and put it at his head, and he lay down in that place to sleep.
 Then he dreamed, and behold, a ladder was set up on the earth, and its top reached to heaven; and there the angels of God were ascending and descending on it.

 a.
-Went toward Haran: Jacob traveled eastward toward the ancestral lands of Abraham (Genesis 11:31-32) and his mother Rebekah (Genesis 24:3-4).
+Went toward Haran: Jacob traveled eastward toward the ancestral lands of his grandfather Abraham (Genesis 11:31-32) and his mother Rebekah (Genesis 24:3-4).

 b.
 Then he dreamed: In this desolate wilderness, Jacob had a significant dream as he used a stone for a pillow.
 One can only imagine the strange flood of feelings in Jacob at this moment: the fear, the loneliness, the isolation, the excitement, and the anticipation.
 This was an important time in Jacob’s life.